 The cleaning of the stones was carefully done under the supervision of Jim and Minxie Fannin, Preservation Consultants of the firm Fannin Lehner.
-Jim is on The Friends of Sleepy Hollow Board and he and Minxie graciously provided the right materials and supervision to ensure the headstones were cleaned properly and the volunteers did not affect the integrity of the stones.
+Jim is on The Friends of Sleepy Hollow Cemetery Board, and he and Minxie graciously provided the right materials and supervision to ensure the headstones were cleaned properly.

 The gravestones of Brevet Brigadier General George Lincoln Prescott, George Gray, Hospital Steward (both Civil War era) and Ephriam Wales Bull Jr. were conserved.

-The before (top) and after (bottom) pictures of the gravestones are shown on the right.
+The before and after pictures of the gravestones are shown.

 The Friends of Sleepy Hollow recently funded the restoration of the beautiful iron fence originally placed at the front of the burial site of William Munroe and his family within Sleepy Hollow Cemetery.
 The fence, constructed in the late 1800’s, had fallen into such disrepair that it had been removed and placed in storage.
 The ornate black fencing that has now been restored is emblematic of enclosures that were popular in the Victorian era.